NetMQ/NetMQ.ReactiveExtensions/README.md

 - A C# service wishes to publish data to an Excel plugin written in C#.
 - A C# service wishes to publish health statistics to any application that is listening.
-- In Service Oriented Architecture (SOA), a single service wishes to publish data to all GUI applications that are listening.
+- In Service Oriented Architecture (SOA), a single service wishes to publish low latency/high volume data to all GUI applications that are listening.
-- We absolutely need good point-to-point performance (this library does 180,000 messages per second on localhost).
+- We need good performance (this library does 180,000 messages per second on localhost, which outperforms Tibco by a factor of 3.5).
 - We want to use multicast, using the `pgm://` protocol.

 ### Bad Use Cases

-This library is *not* designed for many applications all wanting to talk to each other (i.e. many-to-many publishing), because configuration becomes very difficult as we need to keep track of many endpoints.
-If we want things to just work, we need some sort of centralized message broker sitting in the middle.
+This library is *not* designed for many applications all wanting to talk to each other (i.e. many-to-many publishing), because configuration becomes very difficult as we need to keep track of so many endpoints.
+If we want things to just work with minimal configuratoin, we need some sort of centralized message broker sitting in the middle.
 This message broker makes configuration very easy: each application only has to know the address of the central message broker.

 Examples of bad use cases for this library: